AVEVA/CONNECT-data-services-developer-docs/content/set-up/groups.md

 1. In the toolbar, select **Add Group**.

-1. Begin entering text in the Name field to search for an existing group and select the group you wish to add for access to assets, resources and services.
+1. Begin entering text in the Name field to search for an existing group and then select the group you wish to add for access to assets, resources and services.

 1. Specify the roles to assign to this new group.